fresheneesz/bip-efficient-bitcoin-vaults/bip-constraindestination.md

 OP_CONSTRAINDESTINATION (*OP_CD for short*) redefines opcode OP_SUCCESS_82 (0x52).
 The opcode can be used to limit the destinations that and fee that a input can contribute to.
 It does the following:

+1. The top item on the stack is popped and interpreted as a `numberOfOutputs`.
+2. The next few items on the stack, numbering `2 * numberOfOutputs`, are popped and interpreted as the map `outputValues` which maps output IDs to an amount of bitcoin sent to that address from the UTXO.
+For each pair, the output ID appears first, followed by the amount of bitcoin.
-1. The item on the top of the stack is popped and interpreted as a `numberOfAddresses`.
+3. The next item on the stack is popped and interpreted as a `numberOfAddresses`.
-2. The next few items on the stack, numbering `numberOfAddresses`, are popped and interpreted as the list `addressList`.
+4. The next few items on the stack, numbering `numberOfAddresses`, are popped and interpreted as the list `addressList`.
-3. The next item popped from the stack is interpreted as the positive integer `sampleWindowFactor`.
+5. The next item popped from the stack is interpreted as the positive integer `sampleWindowFactor`.
 This determines the sample window used to calculate the recent median fee.
 The window is described as a number of blocks:
    * If `sampleWindowFactor` is 0, the `windowLength` is 6 blocks.
    * If `sampleWindowFactor` is 1, the `windowLength` is 30 blocks.
    * If `sampleWindowFactor` is 2, the `windowLength` is 300 blocks.
    * If `sampleWindowFactor` is 3, the `windowLength` is 3000 blocks.
-4. The next item popped from the stack is interpreted as an integer `feeFactor` (which can be positive of negative).
+6. The next item popped from the stack is interpreted as an integer `feeFactor` (which can be positive of negative).
 If the number is -1, it is interpreted as -infinity (meaning the transaction can contribute nothing to the fee).
-5. The `medianFeeRate` is defined as the median fee rate per vbyte for the most recent `windowLength` blocks.
+7. The `medianFeeRate` is defined as the median fee rate per vbyte for the most recent `windowLength` blocks.
+The `maxFeeContribution` is defined as `medianFeeRate * 2^feeFactor` of the fee.
-6. The input can contribute no more than `medianFeeRate * 2^feeFactor` of the fee, or the transaction will be marked invalid.
 Note that this is a limitation on the fee, not on the fee-rate.
-If `feeFactor` is -1, the input cannot contribute to the fee at all.
-For each relevant set of inputs constrained by OP_CD, ensure that `sum(inputs) - sum(constrainedOutputs) < sum(maxFeesForEachInput)`, otherwise mark the transaction as invalid.
-This check does not need to be performed on (irrelevant) sets of inputs where some group of those inputs shares no output address constraints (for outputs that exist in the transaction) with another non-overlapping group within that set.
-There is likely an optimal way to minimize the number of calculations that must be done for this, but that's left as future work.
+If `feeFactor` is -1, `maxFeeContribution` is 0.
+8. Once all input scripts have been evaluated, for each output, verify that the amount of bitcoin claimed to have been contributed to that output in all OP_CD calls (from all input) sums to an amount smaller than the that output's value.

 Reversion modes.
 For all the following situations, the opcode reverts to its OP_SUCCESS semantics:

+1. `numberOfOutputs` is less than 0.
-1. `numberOfAddresses` is less than 0.
+2. `numberOfAddresses` is less than 0.
-2. `sampleWindowFactor` is anything but a number 0 through 3.
+3. `sampleWindowFactor` is anything but a number 0 through 3.
-3. `feeFactor` is less than -1 or more than 16.
+4. `feeFactor` is less than -1 or more than 16.

 Failure modes.
 For all the following additional situations, the transaction is marked invalid:
 1. If the number of values on the stack after `numberOfAddresses` is popped is less than `numberOfAddresses`.
 2. If any address in `addressList` are invalid.
+3. If any output ID in the `outputValues` maps to an output whose destination isn't in `addressList`.
+4. If any output ID in the `outputValues` does not correspond to an output in the transaction.
+5. If the sum of bitcoin amount values in `outputValues` is greater than the UTXO's value.
+6. If the value of the output minus the sum of all bitcoin amounts in `outputValues` is greater than `maxFeeContribution`.
+7. If the sum of all given OP_CD contributions (from all inputs) for an output is greater than the value of the output.

 #### Opcode Example Call

-Given a median 300-block fee-rate of 10 sats/byte, the following is a script that limits the input to being spent to only address `D` and address `C` with a maximum fee of `10 * 2^5= 320 sats`.
+Given a median 300-block fee-rate of 10 sats/byte, the following is a script that limits the input to being spent to only address `D` and address `C` in outputs 0 (for 24345200 satoshi), 1 (for 329435400 satoshi), and 2 (for 12345 satoshi) with a maximum fee of `10 * 2^5= 320 sats`.

 ```
 5